As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 -

-- Although it is sometimes challenging to tell the difference between a cold and influenza, influenza can have serious implications and even lead to death, especially for the very young, very sick, or very old.
+- Sometimes it is to tell the difference between a cold and influenza, influenza can have serious implications and even lead to death, especially for the very young, very sick, or very old.
 It tends to last for several days, keeping you out of work and your child out of school.
 Getting vaccinated not only protects you, but those closest to you as well.

 Last Updated